-- > The decrease in personnel costs relates to the elimination of .5 Administrative Assistant - > FTE's went from 1.6 in FY2020 to 1.0 in FY2021 - The Community Event Support (Homecoming, patriotic festival and Juneteenth Celebration were in this budget for FY2020 with a transfer in from BP&L. For FY2021, these community events are simply funded out of BP&L. - Overall, the FY2021 budget increased by \$18,520, related to promotional activities and sponsored events.
+- > The decrease in personnel costs relates to the elimination of .5 Administrative Assistant - > FTE's went from 1.6 in FY2020 to 1.0 in FY2021 - The Community Event Support (Homecoming, patriotic festival and Juneteenth Celebration were in this budget for FY2020 with a transfer in from BP&L. For FY2021, these community events are simply funded out of BP&L. - Overall, net of BP&L transfer, the FY2021 budget increased by \$18,520, related to promotional activities and sponsored events.